 Skip to Content

-Columbia man accused of dumping woman’s body to appear in court Wednesday
+Columbia man accused of dumping woman’s body court appearance delayed

 COLUMBIA, Mo.
 (KMIZ)

-The man accused of dumping a woman's body in a trash bin in the Perche Creek over the weekend is set to make his first court appearance Wednesday afternoon.
+The man accused of dumping a woman's body in a trash bin in the Perche Creek over the weekend had his court date moved after failing to appear on Wednesday afternoon.

-Andrew B. Acton, 53, of Columbia, was arrested Monday evening after law enforcement found his Chevrolet S-10 pickup truck matched a similar vehicle seen entering the Eagle Bluffs Conservation Area on May 11.
+Andrew B. Acton, 53, of Columbia, was arrested Monday evening during a traffic stop after law enforcement found his Chevrolet S-10 pickup truck matched a similar vehicle seen entering the Eagle Bluffs Conservation Area on May 11.
 A security camera in the area observed that the truck was carrying a City of Columbia trash bin, similar to the one in which the body was found inside.

 The trash can was initially recovered on Sunday by a fisherman at the Providence boat access who reported seeing a human leg wrapped in a blanket inside.